Skip to main content

 Within the Parts section of device details, the CPU, RAM, and storage entries for the device will be displayed.
 You may also see additional information such as model number, slot, and location.

-Before configuring an SSH-based discovery job, please be sure the SSH port (standard TCP port 22 or a custom port) is open between the Device42 Main Appliance or Remote Collector and the targeted Unix or Linux servers.
+Before configuring an SSH-based discovery job, ensure the SSH port (standard TCP port 22 or a custom port) is open between the Device42 Main Appliance or Remote Collector and the targeted Unix or Linux servers.

 Select Discovery > Hypervisors / *nix / Windows from the main menu and click the Create button to add a discovery job to connect and gather host and VM details.